Continuing Medical Education Credit For Annals of Internal Medicine Manuscript Reviewers

 thinking, the reviewer will fill gaps in his/her

-Christine Laine, MD, MPH, Editor in Chief, reports that she has no financial interests to disclose.
+Christine Laine, MD, MPH, Editor in Chief, reports that her spouse has stock options/holdings with Targeted Diagnostics and Therapeutics.

 Cynthia D. Mulrow, MD, MSc, Senior Deputy Editor, reports that she has no financial relationships or interests to disclose.

-Deborah Cotton, MD, MPH, Deputy Editor, reports that she has no financial relationships or interest to disclose.
+Deborah Cotton, MD, MPH, Deputy Editor, reports that she has no financial relationships or interests to disclose.

 Sankey V. Williams, MD, Deputy Editor, reports that he has no financial relationships or interests to disclose.

-Catharine B. Stack, PhD, MS, Deputy Editor, Statistics, reports that she has stock holdings in Pfizer.
+Catharine B. Stack, PhD, MS, Deputy Editor, Statistics, reports that she has stock holdings in Pfizer and Johnson & Johnson.

 the Associate Editor responsible for the particular